William Joseph Chaminade: Death

 The last ten years of Chaminade's life were filled with problems of health, finances and obstacles to his vision in the administration of the Society.
 He was replaced in January 1846 as Superior General by a General Chapter, which he considered illegitimate, called by members of the General Council of the Society, with the approval of the Holy See.
 Partially paralyzed, he thereafter was left in virtual isolation by the government of the Society.

 Chaminade died in Bordeaux in 1850, surrounded by members of the Society he had founded.
 His tomb is located in the city.

 Veneration

 The process of inquiry for the cause of Chaminade's canonization was opened in 1909, with testimony taken in until 1912 in France and Spain, where he had lived.
-The cause was submitted to Rome by the Marianists in 1918.
+Chaminade's spiritual writings were approved by theologians on 3 March 1916, and his cause was officially opened in Rome on 8 May 1918, granting him the title of Servant of God.
 Study on the matter continued until 1973, when Chaminade was declared Venerable by Pope Paul VI.